What is Sodium?

 One of sodium’s major roles is to maintain the balance of bodily fluids.
 To keep a healthy level of constant hydration, sodium is crucial.
 Research has shown that dehydrated study participants rehydrate with it more efficiently than those who don’t (x).

 It is also crucial for sending and receiving nerve impulses, for which sodium ions, in particular, are responsible.
 They are the vehicle for all movement and feeling in the body.
 Maintaining a healthy intake is vital to this function.
-In fact, local anesthetics block nerves on the molecular level by inhibiting sodium ions (x).
+In fact, local anesthetics block nerves on the molecular level by inhibiting its ions (x).
 This means ions constantly maintain nerve responses and bodily sensations.
 Deficiencies can slow nerve response time, inhibiting body movement.

 Sodium is imperative for maintaining healthy blood pressure (x).
 It works with potassium to regulate arterial pressure, and deficiencies may be cause for alarm.
 Studies have shown that an increased level of plasma renin activity takes place when levels deplete.
 The plasma enzyme renin is responsible not only for monitoring blood pressure, but also for regulating thirst and the accumulation of urine, which removes waste from the body.
 By making sure we get enough in our diets, we can maintain healthy bodily fluid levels.